 Second, you have to know your own academic strengths and weaknesses and your ability to handle workload (some people work better under pressure, others need to pace themselves).
 If you struggled in Comm 1, then you may not want to jump in right away with TWO classes with that same instructor at the same time.
 You might even consider skipping a quarter (especially if you are a first-year), so that you can take the time to figure out and correct what went wrong before you dive back into more pre-comm classes.
 You cannot afford still to be "learning" how to take those tests while you are in the middle of two of those classes.
 But if your first pre-comm class went very well, then you might feel ready to tackle the next two together.

 We would like all students committed to pursuing the major to officially declare it!
 To change your major to Pre-Comm or to declare a double major with pre-comm, please download the Change of Major petition and complete it (either digitally or by printing and scanning/taking a photo).
 Double majors should also complete the Memo of Understanding for Double Majors.
 Please email the completed materials to email@example.com or come to the Undergraduate Advising Office (SSMS 4005) or the Peer Advising Office (SSMS 4005).
 We strongly encourage students who are planning to become communication majors to declare as “pre-comm” majors officially.
 This is because when you declare pre-comm, you meet with one of our undergraduate advisors and get fully informed about our program and its requirements.
 Please note that petitions can take several weeks to process, so if you want to be able to enroll in Pre-Comm courses during pass 1, you'll need to submit your change of major petition at least several weeks before your pass 1 begins.

 Declaring pre-comm also helps us to estimate more accurately the numbers of our students.
-Effective Winter 2018, our Pre-Comm courses (Comm 1, 87, 88, & 89) will be restricted to Pre-Comm majors ONLY during Pass 1 (and Pass 2 during Fall).
+Effective Winter 2018, our Pre-Comm courses (Comm 1, 87, 88, & 89) are restricted to Pre-Comm majors ONLY during Pass 1 (and Pass 2 during Fall).
 Declaring the major will give you a greater chance of enrolling in one of our pre-major courses (given that you use your pass time wisely).

 However, you are not required to declare the pre-comm major before declaring the full major.
 If you have met the pre-major requirements, then you can be admitted directly to the full communication major (see next question for how and when to declare officially).

 During the quarter that you are enrolled in your final pre-major course, you must download the Change of Major petition and complete it (either digitally or by printing and scanning/taking a photo) and email the petition to firstname.lastname@example.org or visit the Undergraduate Advising Office (SSMS 4005) or the Peer Advising Office (SSMS 4005) to fill it out or drop it off.
 An advisor will let you know at that time any additional information that you should be aware of (such as the grade you need to get, etc.).
-After grades are final, you will receive an official email from the Undergraduate Advisor notifying you of whether or not you are admitted to the communication major.
+After grades are final, you will receive an official email from the Undergraduate Advisor notifying you of whether or not you are admitted to the Communication major.